 - i) To undertake preventive measures by conducting or arranging to conduct regular and surprise inspections in sensitive areas / branches / controlling offices so as to ascertain level of adherence to systems and procedures and to create awareness for ensuring compliance for the same.
 In addition to checking compliance to various policy guidelines, it will be seen that the extant guidelines issued through various circular are strictly followed up at business units/ cluster offices.
-He will arrange to frame a check-list of the activities to be covered in his zone depending upon business profile and vulnerability assessment and get the same approved from Vigilance Department, Corporate Headquarters. - ii) To take up the issues with functional departments for systemic improvement where pitfalls in the systems and procedures are observed. - Preparation of List of Officers of Doubtful Integrity so that necessary measures are taken to mitigate their impact on the workings of the bank by pro-active & effective measures. - iv) Monitoring submission of Assets & Liabilities statements and its scrutiny in respect of Executives in Scale IV and above.
+He will arrange to frame a check-list of the activities to be covered in his zone depending upon business profile and vulnerability assessment and get the same approved from Vigilance Department, Corporate Headquarters. - ii) To take up the issues with functional departments for systemic improvement where pitfalls in the systems and procedures are observed. - iii) Preparation of List of Officers of Doubtful Integrity so that necessary measures are taken to mitigate their impact on the workings of the bank by pro-active & effective measures.
+The information is to be forwarded to the Vice President/ President/ Executive President , HRDD, in a confidential manner with copies to the CVO of the bank. - iv) Monitoring submission of Assets & Liabilities statements and its scrutiny in respect of Executives in Scale IV and above.